 Dealing with investors, media and clients, as well as running the business and taking on new staff can leave entrepreneurs with very little free time.
 Whilst an existing company may have the resources to hire additional in-house personnel, building a business can be the busiest time for entrepreneurs.

 Due to this, it’s essential that diaries are managed properly.
 Entrepreneurs who are struggling to find enough hours in the day may notice that a few key changes to their diary management releases a significant amount of time.

 Here are 7 of the best diary management skills to help busy entrepreneurs:

 Last-minute meetings or urgent calls will always crop up, but planning your diary in advance will ensure that everything else is scheduled.
 Although you’ll need to add events to your calendar on a daily basis, taking a few minutes to plan your diary at the start of each week can help you to visualise what the next seven days will entail.

-Following this, you can schedule additional meetings, conferences or calls at times which are appropriate for you.
+Following this, you can schedule additional meetings, conferences, or calls at times that are appropriate for you.

 2. Take advantage of colour codes

 Most professionals rely on electronic or online diary management and this offers many advantages.
 Easy to update and accessible from anywhere, online calendars ensure that you can always check what’s coming up.

 It’s important to get the most out of diary management software and there’s bound to be numerous features you’re not using.
 Colour coding your engagements can be an extremely useful way to organise your diary.

 Highlighting different types of engagements in varying colours means that you can see what events are approaching, just by glancing at your diary.
 Meetings with potential investors, conferences with in-house colleagues and even important family events can be categorised so that you’re able to recognise them instantly, rather than having to read through your daily list of appointments.